nickorfitelli/Smart-Home-Dashboard-Container/README.md

 :exclamation:-As a user, I want to be able to schedule when my smart devices turn on/off

 ## Data Endpoints
-All endpoints require an `authentication token` provided by your mobile tracking device upon registration.
-They must be passed in as a parameter for all endpoints as `?auth=XXXXXXX`

 `GET `